-More of a biology question.
-Fungus provides shelter, water and minerals to the algae and, in return, the alga provides food (photosynthesis).
+- Fungi provide shelter, water and minerals to the algae and, in return, the alga provides food.

-- As the community of organisms continues to develop, it becomes more diverse and competition increases, but at the same time new niche opportunities develops.
+- As the community of organisms continues to develop, it becomes more diverse, and competition increases, but at the same time, new niche opportunities develop.

 - The pioneer species disappear as the habitat conditions change and invasion of new species progresses, leading to the replacement of the preceding community.

 - Secondary succession is the sequential development of biotic communities after the complete or partial destruction of the existing community.